-The Group performs a risk analysis based on the historical portfolio collection experience, which is adjusted for macroeconomic variables in order to obtain sufficient information to estimate and thus determine whether there is an impairment loss on the portfolio.
+The Group performs a risk analysis based on the historical portfolio collection experience, which is adjusted for macroeconomic variables in order to obtain sufficient information to estimate and thus determine whether or not there is an impairment loss on the portfolio.

-Therefore, the debtors impairment allowance is based on expected losses.
+Therefore, the debtor's impairment provision is based on expected losses.